-The SME of the STA initiates the (re)association through the use of the MLME-ASSOCIATE.request or MLME-REASSOCIATE.request primitive.
-The SME of the AP responds to the indication with MLME-ASSOCIATE.response or MLME-REASSOCIATE.response primitive.
+The SME of the STA or the non-AP MLD initiates the (re)association through the use of the MLME-ASSOCIATE.request or MLME-REASSOCIATE.request primitive.
+The SME of the AP or the AP MLD responds to the indication with MLME-ASSOCIATE.response or MLME-REASSOCIATE.response primitive.
 See 11.3.5 (Association, reassociation, and disassociation).

 If the contents of the MDE received by the AP do not match the contents advertised in the Beacon and Probe Response frames, the AP shall reject the (Re)Association Request frame with status code STATUS_INVALID_MDE.

 The (Re)Association Response frame from the AP shall contain an MDE, with contents as presented in Beacon and Probe Response frames.

+If the contents of the MDE received by the AP MLD do not match the contents advertised in the Beacon and Probe Response frames of APs affiliated with the AP MLD, the AP MLD shall reject the (Re)Association Request frame with status code STATUS_INVALID_MDE.

+The (Re)Association Response frame from the AP MLD shall contain an MDE, with contents as presented in Beacon and Probe Response frames of APs affiliated with the AP MLD.

-On successful (re)association, the AP and the non-AP STA shall transition to State 4 (as defined in 11.3 (STA authentication and association)) to enable Data frame transmission.
+On successful (re)association, the AP and the non-AP STA or the AP MLD and the non-AP MLD shall transition to State 4 (as defined in 11.3 (STA authentication and association)) to enable Data frame transmission.

 Part II:

 TGbe editor: Change 13.5 as follows (track change on):